-Taiwan which is officially called the “Republic of China” or R.O.C. is an island of 23.4 million people in need of the gospel.
+Taiwan, officially called the “Republic of China” or R.O.C., is an island of 23.4 million people in need of the gospel.
 But it also a strategic location to serve from while reaching into mainland China.
 There is religious freedom and even a missionary visa that is attainable to freely do ministry there.
 The national language is Mandarin Chinese, which is the same as the mainland (although they use traditional instead of simplified characters.)

 The Taiwan Initiative is a two-fold plan: